Tatenectes: Paleoenvironment

 Tatenectes comes from the Oxfordian-aged (Upper Jurassic) rocks of the Redwater Shale Member of the Sundance Formation.
 This member is about 30–60 m thick.
 While mainly composed of grayish green shale, it also has layers of yellow limestone and sandstone, the former layers containing plentiful fossils of marine life.
-The Sundance Formation represents a shallow epicontinental sea known as the Sundance Sea.
+The Sundance Formation was deposited in a shallow epicontinental sea known as the Sundance Sea.
 From the Yukon and Northwest Territories of Canada, where it was connected to the open ocean, this sea spanned inland southwards to New Mexico and eastward to the Dakotas.
 When Tatenectes was alive, most of the Sundance Sea was less than 40 m deep.
 Based on δ18O isotope ratios in belemnite fossils, the temperature in the Sundance Sea would have been 13–17 C below and 16–20 C above the thermocline.

 The paleobiota of the Sundance Formation includes foraminiferans and algae, in addition to a variety of animals.
 Many invertebrates are known from the Sundance Formation, represented by crinoids, echinoids, serpulid worms, ostracods, malacostracans, and mollusks.
 The mollusks include cephalopods such as ammonites and belemnites, bivalves such as oysters and scallops, and gastropods.
 Fish from the formation are represented by hybodont and neoselachian chondrichthyans as well as teleosts (including Pholidophorus).
 Marine reptiles are uncommon, but are represented by four species.
 Plesiosaurs, in addition to Tatenectes, include another cryptoclidid, Pantosaurus striatus, as well as the large pliosaurid Megalneusaurus rex.
 Besides plesiosaurs, marine reptiles are also represented by the ichthyosaur Ophthalmosaurus (or, possibly, Baptanodon) natans, the most abundant marine reptile of the Sundance Formation.